kongware/ftor/README.md

 # Todos

+- [ ] revise tuples: how can tuples work with Map and for/of?
 - [ ] add `Option` to function that may return undefined
 - [ ] foldlk/foldrk is distinguished because of prematurely exiting
 - [ ] right folds are derived by applying a flipped binary operation to fold